briandrum/codes.forchagrin.com/_chapters/chapter-337-safety-and-equipment.md

 vehicle as defined in Ohio R.C.
-4511.01, that is required by the United States Department of Transportation to be equipped with seat belts at the time of manufacture or assembly, the operator of the motor vehicle shall have the child properly secured in accordance with the manufacturer’s instructions in a child restraint system that meets federal motor safety standards:
+4511.01, that is required by the United States Department of Transportation to be equipped with seat belts at the time of manufacture or assembly, the operator of the motor vehicle shall have the child properly secured in accordance with the manufacturer's instructions in a child restraint system that meets federal motor safety standards:

     1. _(1)_ A child who is less than four years of age;